RA Wind

 Technology/solution:

-RA Wind is a Norwegian turbine (WTG) company dedicated to revolutionizing the wind energy industry by developing the world's largest offshore wind turbine.
-As a Norwegian producer of offshore wind turbines, RA Wind is determined to lead the way by reducing the unit costs of turbines and reducing the cost per produced kWh (LCOE) by 50%.
-RA Wind will deliver modular 20+ MW wind turbines, enabling the scalability of both fixed and floating offshore wind turbines.
+RA Wind is a Norwegian turbine company dedicated to revolutionizing the wind energy industry by developing the world's largest offshore wind turbine (25 MW).
+RA Wind is determined to lead the way by reducing the unit cost of turbines and the cost per produced kWh (LCOE) by 50%.
+RAW's wind turbines will enable the scalability of both fixed and floating offshore wind.

 The solution is space-efficient, standardized, and highly automated, with innovative main components and electrical system.
-RA Wind’s mission is to pioneer, qualify, and bring to market an innovative large offshore wind turbine that makes offshore wind power production in Norway and beyond economically viable without the need for subsidies, calling for the integration of large floating structures, large turbines, ground-breaking installation and maintenance concepts, and a fresh life cycle approach to design and reliability.
+RA Wind’s mission is to pioneer, qualify, and bring to market an innovative wind turbine that makes offshore wind power production economically viable in Norway and beyond without the need for public subsidies.

 Owner: